taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 ## Props

 Right now, we have a cool `Table` component, but the data is being hard-coded.
 One of the big deals about React is how it handles data, and it does so with properties, referred to as **props**, and with state.
-First, we'll focus on handling data with props.
+Now, we'll focus on handling data with props.

 First, let's remove all the data from our `TableBody` component.